Informfully/Informfully.github.io/docs/deployment.md

 # Back End Deployment (Website)

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
-This tutorial assumes basic knowledge of the React Native workflow for building apps.
+This tutorial assumes basic knowledge of the React Native app development workflow.
 It is not intended as a tutorial.
-In case you need more information about React Native, the most recent version of this guide is available [here](https://github.com/expo/create-react-native-app/blob/master/README.md).
+If you need more information about React Native, the latest version of this guide is available [here](https://github.com/expo/create-react-native-app/blob/master/README.md).

 ::: info